Viral picture of Hyderabad cop feeding homeless woman restores our faith in humanity

 This gesture of Kukatpally traffic PS Home Guard B.Gopal (1275) towards a homeless woman by feeding her at JNTU shakes the heart @cpcybd @cyberabadpolice @TelanganaDGP @TelanganaCMO pic.twitter.com/tL7VO7Vt5J— Harsha Bhargavi (@pandiribhargavi) April 1, 2018

 When reporters asked Gopal what pushed him to feed the woman, the cop said that he was moved by her deplorable state.
-He not only bought puris and curry for the old woman but also fed her with his hands as she was too week to eat on her own.
+He not only bought puris and curry for the old woman but also fed her with his hands as she was too weak to eat on her own.
 "I took care of the woman like my mother," Gopal said.

-People on social media simply could not stop praising the traffic policeman on Twitter.
+People on social media simply could not stop praising the traffic policeman.

 This is called change, not only friendly police , also called social responsibility 🙏🙏— Satya (@SatyaRajulapudi) April 1, 2018